Diagnostic Medical Sonography AAS

 - College entry-level ability in mathematics and English (reading/writing) as defined by LSCS.
 For further information, contact any of the student development offices.

-- Satisfactory completion of Anatomy and Physiology I and II (BIOL 2401 & BIOL 2402) with a “C” or better within the previous five years and prior to submission of an application for the Diagnostic Medical Sonography Programs.
+- Satisfactory completion of Introduction to Anatomy and Physiology 2404 with a “C” or better within the previous five years and prior to submission of an application for the Diagnostic Medical Sonography Programs.
 Refresher anatomy & physiology courses are available through continuing education for students whose biology is older than five years and who do not desire to repeat the courses for credit.
 The grades earned from the older credit biology courses will be used for grade point calculation where applicable.

 - A cumulative grade point average (GPA) of at least 2.0 in college.